Ridoineel/Polyno--Polynomial-object/README.md

 >>> P2 = Poly({0:5, 3:2})
 ```

-	By default, Poly.coefs is list of polynomial degrees according to reversed sorted Poly.degs <br/>
+	By default, Poly.coefs is list of polynomial degrees according to reversed sorted Poly.degs.
-	exemple: P2.coefs = [2, 5], not [2, 0, 0, 5] <br/>
+	Exemple: P2.coefs = [2, 5], not [2, 0, 0, 5]

-	below, get absolute list in ascending order of coefficients
+	Below, get absolute list in ascending order of coefficients

 ```python
 >>> P2.coefficients()